 State officials review more than a Form 1099 to classify a worker as an employee or as an independent contractor.
 The determination is made by reviewing the circumstances surrounding the work performed by the individual, with particular attention given to the amount of control that is asserted by the person or company hiring the worker.

 For example, an employer who controls how a contractor performs his or her job and provides the tools and equipment for doing the work might be designated as an employer for workers’ compensation purposes.

 How a worker is classified is important because the failure of an employer to have insurance for employees is a serious violation of state law.
 An injured worker might still be eligible to file a claim for workers’ compensation benefits even though an employer does not have coverage.

 This posting is intended as an overview of a limited topic under the North Carolina workers’ compensation laws.
 It is not offered as legal advice on the subject of an employer’s obligations or a worker’s rights under the law.

-Answers to questions about eligibility under workers’ compensation and legal advice about filing a claim for benefits should only be obtained from an attorney.
+Answers to questions about eligibility under workers’ compensation and legal advice about filing a claim for benefits should only be obtained from a Charlotte work injury lawyer.